 For each host that you plan to manage with UCP:

-- Log in into that host using ssh.
+- Log in to that host using ssh.

-Make sure you install the same CS Docker Engine version on all the nodes.
+Make sure you install the same Docker Engine version on all the nodes.
 Also,

-if you’re creating virtual machine templates with CS Docker Engine already
+if you’re creating virtual machine templates with Docker Engine already

 installed, make sure the